Geography (Ptolemy): Influence on Christopher Columbus

-Christopher Columbus modified this geography further by using 53 2/3 Italian nautical miles as the length of a degree instead of the longer degree of Ptolemy, and by adopting Marinus of Tyre’s longitude of 225 degrees for the east coast of the Magnus Sinus.
+Christopher Columbus modified this geography further by using 56 2/3 Italian nautical miles as the length of a degree instead of the longer degree (56 2/3 Arabic miles) of Al-Farghani, and by adopting Marinus of Tyre's longitude of 225 degrees for the east coast of the Magnus Sinus.
 This resulted in a considerable eastward advancement of the longitudes given by Martin Behaim and other contemporaries of Columbus.
 By some process Columbus reasoned that the longitudes of eastern Asia and Cipangu respectively were about 270 and 300 degrees east, or 90 and 60 degrees west of the Canary Islands.
 He said that he had sailed 1100 leagues from the Canaries when he found Cuba in 1492.
 This was approximately where he thought the coast of eastern Asia would be found.
 On this basis of calculation he identified Hispaniola with Cipangu, which he had expected to find on the outward voyage at a distance of about 700 leagues from the Canaries.
 His later voyages resulted in further exploration of Cuba and in the discovery of South and Central America.
 At first South America, the Mundus Novus (New World) was considered to be a great island of continental proportions; but as a result of his fourth voyage, it was apparently considered to be identical with the great Upper India peninsula (India Superior) represented by Behaim – the Cape of Cattigara.
 This seems to be the best interpretation of the sketch map made by Alessandro Zorzi on the advice of Bartholomew Columbus (Christopher's brother) around 1506, which bears an inscription saying that according to the ancient geographer Marinus of Tyre and Christopher Columbus the distance from Cape St Vincent on the coast of Portugal to Cattigara on the peninsula of India Superior was 225 degrees, while according to Ptolemy the same distance was 180 degrees.